 More generally, people may have very rich and detailed knowledge of the meanings of words, but not reveal that knowledge in their definitions.
 The pragmatics of the task may cause people to limit the features they generate to relatively distinctive properties within an implied context.
 For example, people may be more likely to volunteer that zebras have stripes than that they have mouths.
 Shepard and Chipman (1970) argued that people “seem unable to tell us anything significant about the structure of an individual mental [representation] as such.
 What they can, however, tell us about is the relations between that internal representation and other internal representations.”
-That is a practical, albeit still incomplete, way to elicit rich information about the meaning of a word is to ask people to produce not the meaning itself, but judgments of how it relates to the meanings of other words.
+That is, a practical, albeit incomplete, way to elicit rich information about the meaning of a word is to ask people to produce not the meaning itself but judgments of how it relates to the meanings of other words.
 “Thus, we easily report that orange is more similar to red than to blue without being able to say anything significant [...] about the unique subjective experience of the color orange itself” (Shepard & Chipman, 1970).

-Estimates of the similarity between pairs of word-meanings are easy to elicit from a wide range of domains, and are naturally quantitative.
+Estimates of the similarity between pairs of word-meanings are easy to elicit from a wide range of domains and are naturally quantitative.
 People make highly stable, reliable judgments of the similarities of pairs of mammals (Rumelhart & Abrahamson, 1972), birds (Rips et al., 1973), fruits (Hutchison & Lockhead, 1977), foods (Ross & Murphy, 1999), numbers (Shepard et al., 1975), colors (Shepard & Cooper, 1992), emotions (Roberts & Wedell, 1994), and personality types (Bimler & Kirkland, 2007), among many other examples.
 The semantic similarity spaces derived from such judgments do not provide a complete measure of what people know about a domain.
 For example, the similarity space of animals may not reflect people’s knowledge about their diets, or how the animals are used by humans for making food or clothing, unless people are asked explicitly to judge these particular featuers (e.g. Medin et al., 2002, Tenenbaum and Griffiths 2001, Murphy, 2004).
-Nevertheless, semantic similarity judgments capture a large amount of information quickly and quantitative and predict performance on more implicit tasks for the same words, such as memory confusions and priming effects, suggesting that similarity judgments capture some stable semantic properties of words (e.g. Hutchinson & Lockhead, 1977).
+Nevertheless, semantic similarity judgments capture a large amount of information quickly and quantitatively and predict performance on more implicit tasks for the same words, such as memory confusions and priming effects, suggesting that similarity judgments capture some stable semantic properties of words (e.g. Hutchinson & Lockhead, 1977).

 Critical for the present purposes, semantic similarity judgments are sensitive to between-group differences in semantic knowledge.
 For example, changes in similarity judgments provide an early signal of cognitive deterioration in patients with Alzheimer’s Disease (AD).
 Disruption of similarity judgments predicts the rate of patients’ loss of cognitive function over the following year (Chan et al., 2006).
 Semantic similarity judgments are also sensitive to changes in culture and experience.
 For instance, the perceived similarity of mammals reveals both substantial agreement, and significant deviations, between American college students and Itzaj Mayan adults (Lopez et al, 1997).